Castanea dentata

 Mid-Atlantic fruit ripe: September - October

-Once abundant and widespread, a source for food and building wood, these trees were decimated by the Chestnut Blight fungus (Cryphonectria parasitica).
-While the fungus doesn't kill the root system but only affects the tree above ground, today it is rare to see specimens of any significant height.
+Once abundant, widespread, and a valuable source for food and wood, American Chestnut trees were decimated by the Chestnut Blight fungus (Cryphonectria parasitica).
+While the fungus only affects the tree above ground, it doesn't kill the root system.
+Consequently, viable rootstocks continue to send up shoots, which usually become infected and succumb to the fungus before they can reach any significant height.
+Today it is rare to see specimens that are either uninfected or able to withstand the blight.

-Note the straight, tall trunk, as compared to shorter, spreading trunks of other chestnut species.
+American Chestnut trees, when not appreciably significantly affected by the blight, have straight, tall trunks, as compared to shorter, spreading trunks of other chestnut species.

 6 November 2013